saipreethikanr/PRODIGY_ML_03/README.md

-# Support Vector Machine (SVM) Implementation 🎯
+# Cat vs. Dog Classification using SVM 🐱🐶

-This project demonstrates the implementation of a **Support Vector Machine (SVM)** model for a classification task using Python.
-The notebook provides a step-by-step guide to data preprocessing, model training, and evaluation.
+This project implements a **Support Vector Machine (SVM)** to classify images of cats and dogs.
+Using image data, the model identifies whether the input belongs to a cat or a dog.

 ## What it is

-A **Jupyter Notebook** that explores the application of the SVM algorithm in machine learning for classification problems.
-This project is aimed at understanding how SVM can separate data points into distinct classes with the use of hyperplanes.
+A **Jupyter Notebook** demonstrating how SVM can be applied to solve a binary classification problem using image data.
+This project is designed as an introductory exercise in machine learning for image classification.

 ---

 ## Features

-- Data preprocessing (e.g., handling missing values, scaling features)
-- Implementation of SVM using `scikit-learn`
-- Hyperparameter tuning with different kernel functions
-- Visualization of decision boundaries
+- Preprocessing image data for machine learning
+- Training an SVM model to classify images of cats and dogs
-- Performance evaluation using metrics like accuracy, precision, and recall
+- Tuning hyperparameters like kernel type and regularization
+- Evaluating model performance with accuracy and confusion matrices

 ---

 ## Learning Points

-- Understanding the mathematical foundation of SVM
+- Understanding SVM for binary classification
+- Handling and preprocessing image datasets
 - Experimenting with linear and non-linear kernels
-- Visualizing classification results
+- Visualizing the results of a classification task
-- Evaluating model performance with various metrics

 ---

 ## Technologies Used

 - **Python**
 - **Jupyter Notebook**
 - **scikit-learn**
-- **Matplotlib**
+- **NumPy**
 - **Pandas**
-- **NumPy**

----